SimonSchwaiger/SimonSchwaiger.github.io/src/cv.md

 - Joint research with University of Technology Berlin
 - Integration of learning-based control methods into service and industrial robots
-- Develpment and conducting of entry level robotics workshops
+- Development and conducting of entry level robotics workshops

 ---

 ### LEDERER Boutique Hotel, Kaprun, Austria

-**Multifunctional Personel** *July 2017 - September 2019*
+**Multifunctional Personnel** *July 2017 - September 2019*

 - Configuration of IT equipment, Assistance with bookkeeping
 - Service tasks at front desk, hotel bar and hotel kitchen